lukehalley/hillfort/README.md

   <br>
 </h1>

-<h4 align="center">An firebase enabled Android application built with Kotlin for my 4th Year, Semester 1 "Mobile App Dev" module for our first assignment.</a></h4>
+<h4 align="center">A firebase enabled Android application built with Kotlin for my 4th Year, Semester 1 "Mobile App Dev" module for our first assignment.</a></h4>

 ## Demo